sendgrid/docs/source/User_Guide/Statistics/mailbox_provider_compare.md

 {% info %}
-This page refers to our beta UI functionality.
-To find these features, please click the “Beta” button at the top of the SendGrid Customer Portal.
-{% endinfo %}

-{% info %}
 Parent accounts will see aggregated stats for their account and all subuser accounts.
 Subuser accounts will only see their own stats.
 {% endinfo %}